devmahmud/advanced-web-dev-quiz/README.md

   Explanation: HTTP/2 is designed to be backward compatible with HTTP/1.1.
 This means that if a client or server does not support HTTP/2, the communication can fall back to using HTTP/1.1 without issues.

-- D. HTTP/1.0 requires multiple TCP connections to process multiple requests simultaneously.
+- D. HTTP/1.1 requires multiple TCP connections to process multiple requests simultaneously.

-  Explanation: In HTTP/1.0, each request typically requires a separate TCP connection.
-This can lead to inefficiencies, especially when many small resources need to be loaded, as each connection has its associated overhead.
-In contrast, HTTP/2's multiplexing allows multiple requests to be sent concurrently over a single connection, improving performance.
+  Explanation: In HTTP/1.1, you cannot send multiple requests at the same time.

 </details>